sanjayrao77/psqfsnbdserver/README.md

 make
 ```

-This builds the sever with TLS support but requires GNU TLS headers and libraries installed.
+This builds the server with TLS support but requires GNU TLS headers and libraries installed.
 ```bash
 make psqfs-nbd-server
 ```